bmbrands/moodle-assignsubmission_forms/README.md

 Navigate to **Site administration** → **Plugins** → **Assignment submission plugins** → **Form**:

 - **Enable by default**: Automatically enable forms for new assignments
-- **Default field types**: Configure which field types are available by default

 ### Assignment-Level Settings